CalebSkinner1/Website/README.md

 ## Website

-This GitHub Page stores my personal website!
-Each of the qmd files contains a tab in the website.
+This GitHub Repo hosts my personal website!
+Each of the qmd files corresponds to a tab in the website.